vislab-tecnico-lisboa/yarp-bottle-generator/README.md

 ### Multiplexers

 #### Sections

 This part has a variable number of sections: `[mux_general]`, `[mux1]...[muxn]`.

 ##### Section [mux_general]

 Has 1 variable: `num_mux`.

-`num_mux` -> The number of multiplexers you want to create.
+`num_mux`: The number of multiplexers you want to create.

 ##### Sections [mux1]...[muxn]

 Have 2 variables: `num_ports` and `ports`.

-`num_ports` -> The number of input ports on the multiplexer.
+`num_ports`: The number of input ports on the multiplexer.

-`ports` -> The name of all the input ports.
+`ports`: The name of all the input ports.
 Each input name should be separated by a comma (in the end the number of commas should be equal to `num_ports - 1`).
 All white spaces will be excluded from the input names.

 #### Example